Motivic multiplicativity of complete intersections: Complete intersections

-Based on the previous preprarations, we can state the second main result of this section, providing a criterion for motivic 0-multiplicativity. \begin{theorem} Let $Y$ and $X$ be as in Section 3.
-Assume $Y$ has trivial Chow groups.
-Then the natural CK decomposition of $X$ is multiplicative if and only if the following two conditions holds:
+Based on the previous preparations, we can state the second main result of this section, which provides a criterion for motivic 0-multiplicativity. \begin{theorem} Let $Y$ and $X$ be as in Section 3, and assume that $Y$ has trivial Chow groups.
+Then the natural CK decomposition of $X$ is multiplicative if and only if the following two conditions hold: \begin{enumerate} \item[(i)] Question \ref{ques4.9} has an affirmative answer for $X$;